About the Future Woodring Scholars Program:

 Scholars are encouraged to take continued courses in the program-- one each quarter-- in the Winter and Spring as well.
 Students will be guaranteed a seat in all of the program courses they choose to take.

 Scholars also receive faculty and peer mentoring, invitations to special college events and speakers, program admission guidance and information, and priority admission review to Woodring College.

 Do Future Woodring Scholars receive scholarship money?

-Students selected for the Future Woodring Scholars program are awarded a one-time scholarship of $500 for their demonstrated commitment to teacher education/human services exploration.
+Yes, students selected for the FWS program are awarded a one-time scholarship of $500 for their demonstrated commitment to teacher education/human services exploration.
 Students are also encouraged to apply for continuing student scholarships through Woodring College and Western’s Scholarship Center once they begin their studies as full-time Western students.

-Are Future Woodring Scholars required to take their First-Interest Group?
+Are Future Woodring Scholars required to take their FIG classes?

-Although scholars are highly encouraged to participate in the FIG course(s) each quarter, students can opt out of the FIG if they would rather take other classes after speaking with the coordinator to ensure if it is in the best interest of the student.
-Students will be able to drop these during registration at SummerStart or Fall Orientation if needed.
+Although scholars are highly encouraged to participate in the FIG course(s) each quarter, students can opt out of the FIG if they would rather take other classes after speaking with the program coordinator to ensure if it is in the best interest of the student.
+Students will be able to drop these courses during registration at SummerStart or Fall Orientation if needed.
 Woodring College will still invite Future Woodring Scholars to participate in mentoring and special events throughout the year.
-Students who are unable to participate in the FIG will be invited to take EDUC 115, Introduction to Education Professions, in the Winter or Spring quarters.
-This will be a special section for Future Woodring Scholars.